cristopher-namchee/odsync/slack-bot/reserenv/README.md

 ### `/unreserve <environment>`

-Unreserve an environment.
+Unreserve an environment that's currently being reserved by you.

 This action will fail under the following circumstances:

 1. The environment is not supported
-2. It's being reserved by other users or **you**
+2. It's being reserved by other users

+### `/reservation [environment]`

+See reservation for environments.
+If the `[environment]` parameter is omitted, this command will show reservation status for all available environments.

+Unlikely to fail.

+## License

+This project is licensed under [Unlicensed].